 A site with a wide range of Taiwan-related information, (as you would hope from the name).
 I’ve linked to the hiking page here, but there’s a whole host of other content to explore.
-I have a soft spot for these guys, because they have even let me write a couple of articles for their bi-monthly magazine.
+I have a soft spot for these guys because they have even let me write a few articles for their bi-monthly magazine.

 Hi, this is Anusha and I write the code myself to make this website, collect free and paid group hiking trips, and document my hiking trips for people who are interested in hiking in Taiwan.